GRAPHIC-Norway and New Zealand deliver latest big rate hikes | Business

 GRAPHIC-Norway and New Zealand deliver latest big rate hikes

-Norway, the first big developed economy to kick off a rate-hiking cycle last year, on Thursday jacked up rates another 0.5% to 1.75% and said more hikes were in the pipeline, probably including one in September.
-6) AUSTRALIA
+5) NORWAY Norway, the first big developed economy to kick off a rate-hiking cycle last year, on Thursday jacked up rates another 0.5% to 1.75% and said more hikes were in the pipeline, probably including one in September.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)